Nursing Assistant Certified (NAC) Training with Clark College Economic & Community Development

 Tuition, Funding Sources and Payment Options

-*Book & Supplies: $104.00 * Includes CPR and HIV training, workbook and NAC patch.
+*Book & Supplies: $104.00 * Includes CPR and HIV training, workbook and nursing assistant certified (NAC) patch.

 Please be aware that the Nursing Assistant Certified program does not qualify for some types of state and federal financial aid.
 Discuss your program of choice with your funding source before applying.